 Most of the previous thread libraries contain only one virtual processor to deal with threads.
 Consequently, they have no parallelism at the thread.
 To satisfy thread-level parallelism, Lesser Bear creates some UNIX processes as virtual processors.
 LinuxThreads [5] and PPL [7] also have multiple virtual processors and satisfy thread-level parallelism.
 All the thread-contexts are stored in a huge sharedmemory space which every virtual processor can access uniformly.
 Lesser Bear is implemented by using only C language and standard UNIX libraries.
 Table 1 presents operating systems that Lesser Bear can run.
-Lesser Bear has only two or three lines of implemented source codes, which depend on the jmp_buf structure of operating systems.
+Lesser Bear has only two or three lines of implemented source codes.
 By using this feature, we expect that Lesser Bear will also run easily on other architectures.